BDunnCode/cloud-project-one/README.md

 - Press “Create”

 *Add a route for your public subnet*:
-- In the Route Tables tab, select the route table you just created.
+- In the Route Tables tab, select the route table you just created
 - Select “Routes” -> “Edit routes” -> “Add route”
 - Add 0.0.0.0 to add your internet gateway

 *Attach routing table to your public subnet*:
-- Select the route table -> Subnet Associations -> Edit subnet associations.
+- Select the route table -> Subnet Associations -> Edit subnet associations
 - Check the Public-Subnet and save.

+## Interacting with your VPC using the Linux CLI

+Once you have installed the Windows Subsystem for Linux, you should have a command line interface tool that will appear to you as “Ubuntu”

+To use it:

+- Type “Ubuntu” in the search bar

+- Right click the application and select “Run as administrator”

+- You are now ready to begin utilizing the command line interface for scripting and automation.
+This will dramatically increase the speed and ease with which you can work with your virtual private cloud.